hashicorp/terraform-provider-salesforce/docs/index.md

 ### Optional

-- **api_version** (String) API version of the salesforce org in the format in the format: vMAJOR.MINOR.
-The provider requires at least version v53.0.
+- **api_version** (String) API version of the salesforce org in the format in the format: MAJOR.MINOR (please omit any leading 'v').
+The provider requires at least version 53.0.
 Can be specified with the environment variable SALESFORCE_API_VERSION.
 - **client_id** (String) Client ID of the connected app.
 Corresponds to Consumer Key in the user interface.
 Can be specified with the environment variable SALESFORCE_CLIENT_ID.
 - **is_sandbox_org** (Boolean) Indicates if the salesforce org is a sandbox org or a developer/production org.
 Ensures the provider attempts to authenticate with the correct server.
 Can be specified with the environment variable SALESFORCE_IS_SANDBOX_ORG.
 - **private_key** (String, Sensitive) Private Key associated to the public certificate that was uploaded to the connected app.
 This may point to a file location or be set directly.
 This should not be confused with the Consumer Secret in the user interface.
 Can be specified with the environment variable SALESFORCE_PRIVATE_KEY.